grange85/ahfow-www/about/style-guide/index.md

 : Ellipsis - no space before&hellip; but a space after.
-: Try not to over-use exclaimation marks (I know that I'm a serial abuser of this rule) : Dashes should be en dashes (but generally arent') Dates
+: Try not to over-use exclaimation marks (I know that I'm a serial abuser of this rule) : Dashes should be en dashes (but generally arent')
+: Initials should be followed by a full stop and a space so, _J.
+C. Oliver_ and D. Krukowski : Items separated by a slash should also be separated by spaces (space-slash-space) so, _Krukowski / Wareham / Yang_ Dates
 : For full date _[ordinal_number] [full month name] [full year]_ no commas.
 So, 17th May 1964 or 1st January 2000 - in filenames use yyyy-mm-dd so 1964-05-17 or 2000-01-01